Mid0aria/owofarmbot_stable/README.md

 ```
 {
+    "firstrun": true, / A necessary setting for the automatic config filling system. please do not change
     "prefix": "!", / SelfBot PREFIX
     "main": { / main account, required
         "token": "", / SelfBot Token (your discord token)